josue-rodriguez/psymetadata/README.md

 ## Adding a dataset

-If you’d like to contribute a dataset to this package please fork the repository and do the following steps:
+If you’d like to contribute a dataset to this package please do the following steps:

 ### 1)

+Clone the repository to your local machine

+### 2)

 Clean your dataset so it is of type `data.frame` and has at least the following columns: